tjmahr/charlatan/inst/review/review.md

 #### NumericsProvider

 This class generates random numbers.
-This class demonstrates nice features of the R6-based design:
+It demonstrates nice features of the R6-based design:

 1.  grouping similar functionality into a cohesive object
 2.  providing a logical extension point for other kinds of number generators